 How Isopods Help Control Waste

-Isopods are an important part of the clean-up crew in bioactive terrariums.
-Their natural feeding behaviour allows them to break down organic waste and recycle nutrients within the enclosure ecosystem.
+Isopods are one of the most effective clean-up crew organisms used in bioactive terrariums.
+Their natural feeding behaviour allows them to break down organic waste and recycle nutrients within the enclosure.

 What Types of Waste Do Isopods Eat?

-Isopods feed on a wide variety of organic materials that naturally accumulate inside bioactive enclosures.
+Isopods consume a wide variety of organic materials that naturally accumulate inside enclosures.

 - Leftover food